ShuranXu/Corn-Price-Predicter/Demo_Day/DD-README.md

 4. Preparing the Features (X) and the Target (y)
 5. Linear Regression Model Development
 6. Future forecast of 3-6 months
-7. Derivation and validation the forecast on test data starting October 2016
+7. Derivation and validation the forecast on test data starting June 2017
 8. Out-of-Sample Performance
 9. In-of-Sample Performance